aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/html/change-the-html-link-target-type/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells allows you to change the HTML link target type.
-HTML link looks like this
+Aspose.Cells allows you to change the HTML link target type. **An** HTML link looks like this

 {{< highlight java >}}